 Enclosure For Arboreal Species

 You can also use a Kritter keeper for your spiderlings.
-These are plastic container with a vented lid to provide enough ventilation for your tarantula.
-These are low cost containers and are easily available in Wallmart’s fish section or you can take from Amazon as well.
+These are plastic containers with a vented lid to provide enough ventilation for your tarantula.
+These are low-cost containers and are easily available in Walmart’s fish section, or you can take them from Amazon as well.
 The slings enjoy little spacing with ease of burrowing.

-There are some problems which I faced using these.
-The first one is that there is a hole for running tube through which my tarantula can escape.
+There are some problems that I faced using these.
+The first one is that there is a hole for a running tube through which my tarantula can escape.
 I fixed this by using hot glue and made it small to prevent any escape.

-Another problem was , as there are much more holes, the rate of evaporation is quite high and hence the substrate becomes very dry.
-I fixed this issue by covering these vents partially with help of plastic wrap.
-Alternatively , a transparent tape can also serve the purpose.
+Another problem was that, as there are many more holes, the rate of evaporation is quite high and hence the substrate becomes very dry.
+I fixed this issue by covering these vents partially with the help of plastic wrap.
+Alternatively, a transparent tape can also serve the purpose.

 Enclosure For Spiderlings 1″ or Larger